wzhu816/wzhupersonalwebsite/content/project/_index.md

 show_post_thumbnail: true
 sidebar:
   author: Wenjia Zhu
-  description: "Please check out some projects I've completed.
-Hope you like them!\n"
+  description: "I invite you to explore the projects I have completed and hope that you find them enjoyable and informative.\n"
   show_sidebar_adunit: true
   text_link_label: ""
   text_link_url: ""
   title: A List of My Projects
-title: My Project Portfolio
+title: Adventures in Project Land
 ---

 ** No content for the project index.
 This file provides front matter for the blog including the layout and boolean options. **